Emcha16/Bachelorarbeit/README.md

    - open "Discourses_of_energy_delay.ipynb" and run the cells step by step
 4. Adjust parameters:
    - if necessary, update file paths or parameters in the environment to match your data structure

+Data
+Note: The data used for the analysis is a sample of 1000 tweets taken from the dataset used in Loschke et al. (2025) from the Öko-Institut.
+Please contact the author or the Öko-Institut for details or use your own dataset in the required fromat.

 Results
 The Python script produces: